tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 ## Genesis block

 When running Ethereum for the first time, if the default settings are used, the blockchain will start at the "hard coded" genesis block (first block in the public main net blockchain).
-From this point onwards the code will find peers and synchonise until the Ethereum instance which you are running is up to date.
+From this point onward the code will find peers and synchronise until the Ethereum instance which you are running is up to date.
 Being synchronised, or up to date, means that you are storing everything from the genesis block, right up, to the most recent block, locally.
 Ethereum's blockchain is almost 45GB in size and so for our purpose of testing this is not desirable.

 Instead, we can create our own genesis block.
 This must be done before starting Ethereum.